About Us

 1963

-The Science Center is established and remains the oldest and largest urban research park in the country.
+The Science Center is established as the oldest and largest urban research park in the country.

 1973